Have you ever felt really excited about making healthier lifestyle choices only to find yourself lost on where to start?

 Among the many available TDEE calculators available, this one has always been my go- to, but you can use any calculator you’d like.

-After selecting a site, you’ll be asked to enter factors like your age, weight, height, sex, and exercise intensity.
+Input factors like your age, weight, height, sex, and exercise intensity into the calculator.
 From there, you’ll get a TDEE estimation like this one: